ajorkowski/AzureDataCacheDirectory/readme.md

 NOTE: It must use the preview version of the local cache (ie not the external azure cache) so that regions are available

+Updated to use V2 of the azure libraries and V3 of lucene

 ## Get it

 Install-Package AzureDataCacheDirectory